thingsboard/thingsboard.github.io/docs/user-guide/integrations/opc-ua.md

 }]
 {% endhighlight %}

 - **contentType** - defines how data will be encoded {TEXT \| JSON \| BINARY}.
-In case of OPC UA Integration JSON is used by default.
+In case of OPC UA Integration, JSON is used by default.
-- **data** - actual data that will be processed by OPC UA Integration and sent to the target OPC UA nodes:
+- **data** - the actual data that will be processed by OPC UA Integration and sent to the target OPC UA nodes:
     - **writeValues** - array of write values methods:
         - **nodeId** - target node in [OPC UA NodeId format](http://documentation.unified-automation.com/uasdkhp/1.0.0/html/_l2_ua_node_ids.html#UaNodeIdsConcept) (`ns=<namespaceIndex>;<identifiertype>=<identifier>`)
         - **value** - value to write